 - Add in diced potatoes, rosemary, salt, and pepper.
 Stir to incorporate everything.

-- Add in chicken stock and milk, stir well and bring to a boil.
+- Add in chicken stock, milk and add the sausage back in.
+Stir well and bring to a boil.
 Reduce to a light simmer and cook for about 15 minutes or until the potatoes are soft and tender.

 - While the soup is simmering, remove the stems from the kale and roughly chop them into pieces.
 It will seem like a lot of kale but don't worry it will wilt down as it warms up.